futurethang/Kevin_Hydes_Resume/README.md

 Used HTML, CSS, jQuery, AJAX, and the Giphy API. https://futurethang.github.io/Giftastic/ |

-PROFESSIONAL EXPERIENCE
+#### PROFESSIONAL EXPERIENCE
-UW Medical Research                                                                          2017 -  Present
+##### UW Medical Research                                                                          2017 -  Present
 Lead Media Technician
-Oversee all in-house Audio Visual technology, mitigate and resolve issues, and assist users.
+* Oversee all in-house Audio Visual technology, mitigate and resolve issues, and assist users.
 Plan for and execute events ranging from small meetings to auditorium seminars, break-out rooms, and outdoor solutions, hundreds annually.
-Track technology bugs and provide back-up solutions when needed.
+* Track technology bugs and provide back-up solutions when needed.
-Maintain inventory of technology and supplies via check out records and procurement.
+* Maintain inventory of technology and supplies via check out records and procurement.
-Deploy digital signage solution across 6 buildings.
+* Deploy digital signage solution across 6 buildings.
-Quickly assist non-tech-savvy users with friendliness and patience, often in high-pressure scenarios.
+* Quickly assist non-tech-savvy users with friendliness and patience, often in high-pressure scenarios.

-Seattle’s Overlooked Art Tour                                                               2017 - Present Co-Creator, Lead Guide and Researcher
+##### Seattle’s Overlooked Art Tour                                                               2017 - Present
+Co-Creator, Lead Guide and Researcher
-Conduct extensive research into local history and industry to align with a walking route through Pioneer Square neighborhood.
+* Conduct extensive research into local history and industry to align with a walking route through Pioneer Square neighborhood.
-Conduct marketing, promotion, customer service, and guide groups of 4 to 70+ people with attention-grabbing presence and engaging information that leaves tour-takers inspired to view their urban landscape with new curiosity.
+* Conduct marketing, promotion, customer service, and guide groups of 4 to 70+ people with attention-grabbing presence and engaging information that leaves tour-takers inspired to view their urban landscape with new curiosity.
- Gathered stories about Seattle’s unique manhole cover designs from local lore and the artists themselves.
+* Gather stories about Seattle’s unique manhole cover designs from local lore and the artists themselves.

-Freelance Graphic Designer                                                                 2005 - Present
+##### Freelance Graphic Designer                                                                 2005 - Present
 Web and Print services for individuals and businesses.
-Strategize and execute marketing and communications to find new clients.
+* Strategize and execute marketing and communications to find new clients.
-Provide consultations, research, and detailed bids to customize scope and project options for deadline and budget constraints.
+* Provide consultations, research, and detailed bids to customize scope and project options for deadline and budget constraints.
-Quickly learn new technologies and techniques to deliver appealing graphics that work in multiple formats and applications
+* Quickly learn new technologies and techniques to deliver appealing graphics that work in multiple formats and applications

-Meeting Tomorrow Inc. - Company-Wide Roles                                  2010 - 2016
+##### Meeting Tomorrow Inc. - Company-Wide Roles                                  2010 - 2016
 Pivot-player in rapidly evolving small business environment.
-Generated $400k yearly revenue as Account Services Specialist.
+* Generated $400k yearly revenue as Account Services Specialist.
-Innovated Sales Team Systems role, providing analytics, product development, team training sessions, and designing/implementing company-wide CRM and phone solutions.
+* Innovated Sales Team Systems role, providing analytics, product development, team training sessions, and designing/implementing company-wide CRM and phone solutions.
-Maintained order quality for Fulfillment department, improving logistical solutions and negotiating daily operations within the nation-wide vendor network.
+* Maintained order quality for Fulfillment department, improving logistical solutions and negotiating daily operations within the nation-wide vendor network.
 Achieved avg.
 60+% profit margin on all outsourced solutions.
-Leveraged adaptability and broad skills to contribute emergency talent to Marketing, IT, Special Events, and Warehouse departments.
+* Leveraged adaptability and broad skills to contribute emergency talent to Marketing, IT, Special Events, and Warehouse departments.

-EDUCATION
+#### EDUCATION
-University of Washington - JavaScript Full Stack Web Development An intensive 24-week-long boot camp dedicated to designing and building web applications.
+##### University of Washington - JavaScript Full Stack Web Development
+An intensive 24-week-long boot camp dedicated to designing and building web applications.
 Skills learned consisted of HTML5, CSS3, JavaScript, JQuery, Bootstrap, Firebase, Node Js, MySQL, MongoDB, Express, Handelbars.js, and ReactJS.

-Valparaiso University - BS in Fine Arts
+##### Valparaiso University - BS in Fine Arts
 Liberal Arts degree with a focus on Visual Arts, Graphic Design and Art History